nyakowint/xsoverlay-keyboard-osc/README.md

 ## Auto Install

-Navigate to your XSOverlay folder, open a PowerShell window, and paste the following \
+Open a PowerShell window, navigate to your XSOverlay folder and paste the following \
 (If you're unsure open Steam and go to XSOverlay > Manage > Browse local files)

 ```pwsh